 - 2 green onions , sliced into rounds, light green and white parts only

-- Coat one side of each bread slice with butter.
+- Coat one side of each bread slice with butter and rub with the garlic.

 - Place the bread slices on a foil-lined baking sheet, butter side down.

-- Place sliced bread on a serving plate.
+- Place sliced bread, buttered side up, on a serving plate.

 - Arrange sliced eggs, tomatoes, and cheese on top of each slice.